unimarkup/specification/Middleend_Reference.md

 - `id` ...--not null text-- The ID of the stored block element that is either set explicitly, or implicitly while parsing
 - `um_type` ...--not null text-- The Unimarkup type of the stored block element
 - `text` ...--text-- The text of the block element or parts of it, if the block has nested block elements
-- `fallback-text` ...--text-- This text field is used if the `text` field is empty, which can happen in multi-language context
+- `fallback-text` ...--text-- This text field is used if the `text` field is empty, which may happen in multi-language context
 - `attributes` ...--text-- Unformatted JSON attributes for the stored block element (The first and last character must be `{}` to enclose JSON data)
-- `fallback-attributes` ...--text-- This field is used if the `attributes` field is empty, which can happen in multi-language context
+- `fallback-attributes` ...--text-- This field is used if the `attributes` field is empty, which may happen in multi-language context
 - `line-nr` ...--not null bigint-- The line number of the parsed Unimarkup file where the block element starts

 The primary key for this table is the combination of `id` and `line-nr`.